 There are threads of similarity in the discussions of change offered in the first part of this chapter (see pp. XX-XX) which note the further complexity of enabling space for change to exist or move beyond the life of a project for young people.
 This is partly because they are often in environments where projects take place with different hierarchies, power dynamics or contexts with different risks involved in change.
 Creating space for change then needs further thought if we are to give participants the opportunities for changes to transition past a project and find ways to do so safely should they wish to take the impact of a project into their lives.
 It is important to find a way to do this that is about action and not just creating projects for confidence building or reintegrating young people at risk of exclusion through an applied theatre practice – which is arguably an idea of how change can take shape – the action is in the environment that is created to enable change to move and reform beyond its limited timeline.

 The concept of witnessing has arisen throughout the narratives of change explored in this chapter both as an area of suspicion and deficit, i.e. not believing something that isn’t seen or experienced directly, through to ways of re-examining possibilities through a shock to thought.
 This concept has appeared repeatedly in both guises and appears to offer both opportunities for change and limits.
-To understand its significance and the role it can play to frame the location of value and change in applied theatre with urban youth, the next chapter of this book will explore the concept and draw out key themes that will be used to frame the reading of change in the six case studies that follow this conceptual framework to see what can be learnt and what may need further thought if we are to engage with the location of change for urban youth.
+To understand its significance and the role it can play to frame the location of value and change in applied theatre with young people, the next chapter of this book will explore the concept and draw out key themes that will be used to frame the reading of change in the six case studies that follow this conceptual framework to see what can be learnt and what may need further thought if we are to engage with the location of change for young people.

 References: